NathanGrenier/COMP-335/Assignment1/notes.md

-- Review q2.
+- [x] Review q2.
 Check that every sates has a transition for each character in the language.
-- Review 3-b
+- [x] Review 3-b. the string bbb should be accepted (also possible the empty string $\lambda$)